Jtse905/configure-ad/README.md

 <img width="1345" height="1014" alt="15installactivedirectory" src="https://github.com/user-attachments/assets/7c592cc9-08f7-4de6-b520-7872274a1054" />
 </p>
 <p>
 When the perquisite check list passes, go ahead and click install.
+This will turn the Server into a domain controller.
+A restart will be required.
 </p>
 <br />